rust-ml/book/README.md

 ## Purpose

 The aim of this book is to demonstrate how the Rust language can be used for Machine Learning tasks.
-They encompass classical ML algorithms, like `Naive Bayes Classifier`, but also more modern approaches.
+They encompass classical ML algorithms, like linear regression and KMeans clustering, but also more modern approaches.
 Most of the classical algorithms are contained in the `rust-ml/linfa` crate and ready to use.

 ## Audience